 A new AI-powered TikTok filter is sparking concern

-By now, we're used to seeing filters on social media that make people look more attractive.
-But TikTok has unveiled a new one powered by artificial intelligence that has freaked out the internet for being maybe too good.
-NPR's Bobby Allyn reports on what TikTokkers are saying.
+What you see on social media is not necessarily real life.
+Many people use filters when they're posting photos on social media - filters that change the light and maybe make people look brighter, more attractive.
+If you don't know, now you know.
+TikTok has unveiled a new filter powered by artificial intelligence which might be too good.
+NPR's Bobby Allyn takes a look.

 BOBBY ALLYN, BYLINE: Annie Luong (ph) noticed it right away when she opened up TikTok recently.